 Last post, I challenged myself after seconding an observation from Toby about discounts.
 Toby wrote:

 What follows is a crude sketch.
 It does not describe everyone.
 Indeed, it does not describe anyone.
-The caricature highlights a number of forces that are not always obvious to people who have not sat in the chair.
+The caricature highlights a number of forces that are not always obvious to people who have not sat in the chair or do not recognize the classic principal-agent problem.

 How inside counsel allocate their finite time is therefore of considerable importance.
 In general, legal fees are a small percentage of the value of business outcomes.
 A lawyer who directs their efforts towards saving $10,000 out of $100,000 in legal fees on a $10,000,000 deal does not necessarily have her priorities straight.
 Getting the right result (the $10M) is more meaningful than 0.1% net savings (the $10K).